nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Shows all tasks in Dueue (finished and unfinished) and unswitch<br>
 Format: `list all`

-Shows a list of all list names in Dueue and unswitch<br>
+Shows a list of all list names (together with list indices) in Dueue and unswitch<br>
 Format: `list lists`

 > * Do not need to specify whether the parameter is LISTINDEX or LISTNAME<br>